...

 POM

-Also known as acetal, POM is rigid, low-friction, and resistant to chemicals and wear.
-Used for gears, bearings, and precision mechanical parts (e.g., zip fasteners) where smooth movement is key.
+Also known as acetal, POM is rigid, low-friction, and wear-resistant.
+It is used for gears, bearings, and precision mechanical parts such as zip fasteners, where smooth motion and dimensional stability are required in repeated-use assemblies.

 Nylon